SeaTurtleID2022: A long-span dataset for reliable sea turtle re-identification: Additional figures about the SeaTurtleID2022 dataset

 \cref{fig:unique_patterns_app} displays photographs of seven individuals (one individual per row) showing the variability of the unique facial scale patterns of loggerhead sea turtles.
 The scales on the left and right sides of the head are different in a given individual, making it impossible to match them without any intermediate images.

-\cref{fig:changes} shows further examples of different visual appearances of the same individual sea turtles over long periods of time due to different factors like camera capture conditions and animal ageing.
-The shapes of the facial scales remained stable, but other features have changed over time, like colouration, pigmentation, shape, and scratches.
+\cref{fig:changes} shows further examples of different visual appearances of the same individual sea turtles over long periods of time due to different factors like camera capture conditions and animal aging.
+The shapes of the facial scales remained stable, but other features have changed over time, like coloration, pigmentation, shape, and scratches.